thatguychrisw/endthehashtags.com/README.md

 ## Contribute
 I need help filling out the summaries of the [victims](https://github.com/thatguychrisw/endthehashtags.com/blob/master/src/data/victims.js) in the timeline.
 A 1-2 sentence summary is what I was going for in the `description` field.
 The `reference` field is where the user will end up to learn more, the rest of the fields should be self explanatory.

+A few of the summaries are much longer right now, and need to be shortened.
+It was a lot of information to put into the UI and ultimately the references are better suited to provide detail.